-Unravelling South Indian Food
+Unraveling South Indian Food

-“Looking for gluten free food, then look to South India”
+“Looking for gluten-free food, then look to South India”

-Seriously we South Indians can live our whole life gluten free, given the variety of choices available.
-We do not use baking powder, baking soda or yeast for our daily cooking, though we rely on wild yeast found in the air.
+Seriously we South Indians can live our whole life gluten-free, given the variety of choices available.
+We do not use baking powder, baking soda, or yeast for our daily cooking, though we rely on wild yeast found in the air.
 Through South Indian Food, I shall be dealing in depth with recipes relating to South India.

 When I grew up, wheat recipes were prepared once in a blue moon.
-But today, with westernisation wheat has started to occupy a predominant place in our cuisine.
-Wheat has gluten, which is a strict no no for people with celiac diseases.
+But today, with westernization wheat occupies a predominant place in our cuisine.
+Wheat has gluten, which is a strict no-no for people with celiac diseases.

 Our all-in-one batter

 If you ever had the opportunity of visiting a South Indian house you should not be surprised to see a huge container full of batter in the refrigerator.
 This batter is used to make our routine breakfasts and dinners.

 It almost always comprises of cooked rice, accompanied with gravies/curries to mix up the rice and side dishes.

 The intake of meat is also limited compared to that in most parts of the world.
 In fact when I grew up meat was reserved for Sundays, though in certain communities the consumption of non-veg food is more.

 South Indian Breakfast options

-The lentil is always the urad dhal.
+The most typical grain used is rice, though millets and wheat are also used occasionally.
+The lentil is always the urad dal.
 The batter after fermentation is steamed in special vessels called Idli cookers to give soft, spongy, rice cakes.

 Chutneys can also be made with vegetables and vegetable peels.
-With the right amount of spice & tanginess they taste divine.
-Sambar, is a liquidy dip made by cooking vegetables in tamarind sauce with boiled and mashed pigeon peas spiced with a special powder called sambar powder.
+With the right amount of spice & tanginess, they taste divine.
+Sambar is a liquidy dip made by cooking vegetables in tamarind sauce with boiled and mashed pigeon peas spiced with a special powder called sambar powder.

 ….to be continued